xonixx/xonixx.github.io/awk.md

 ## Interesting facts of Awk: no GC, etc.

-TODO cite oilshell

 Surprisingly, the AWK language does not require a GC for its implementation.
 Same as sh/bash.

 The secret here is that the language, roughly speaking, simply lacks the ability to do 'new', that is dynamically allocate objects on heap.
 For example, an associative array is declared simply by the fact of using the corresponding variable as an array.